TheMockingJay1013/RISC_processor/README.md

 # RISC_processor

-This repo contains the verilog code of a 32-bit processor designed followin following the RISC architecture .
+This repo contains the verilog code of a 32-bit processor designed following the RISC architecture .
 The detailed decription of the processor can be found in CPU-specs-final.docx.pdf document.
 A more detailed description of the data path and instruction encoding is provided in the 32 Bit Processor Design (1)..pdf file .